ProfessorKazarinoff/dot-files/setup_win11.md

 ### Install Windows

-Use the offline installer and install without an internet connection and without a microsoft account
+Use the offline installer and install without an internet connection and without a Microsoft account

 ## Driver Install